Laura Berry

 Case Study 1: Liability Insurance

-A driver named John causes an accident that results in significant property damage to another vehicle and bodily injuries to the occupants.
+A driver named John caused an accident that resulted in significant property damage to another vehicle and bodily injuries to the occupants.
 John’s liability insurance coverage protects him from lawsuits and pays for the damages and injuries he is responsible for.
 However, John’s policy limit is exceeded, and he is left with out-of-pocket expenses.
 This case study highlights the need to carry sufficient liability coverage to avoid potential financial burdens.

 Case Study 2: Collision Coverage